harvard-nrg/dwiqc/docs/source/xnat.rst

 Overview
 ^^^^^^^^^
-With *DWIQC* and it's necessary containers installed, you're ready to analyze some diffusion data!
+With *DWIQC* and its necessary containers installed, you're ready to analyze some diffusion data!
 Let's start by giving you a broad idea of what *DWIQC* does.

 *DWIQC* was designed with the goal of speeding up the quality check workflow of diffusion weighted imaging data.
 Ideally, *DWIQC* would be run on subjects while the study is ongoing as to help researchers catch problems (excessive motion, acquisition issues, etc.) as they happen, rather than discovering them after the data has been collected and the problems cannot be rectified.
 That being said, running *DWIQC* on previously acquired data can certainly provide helpful information.